Plastic Surgeon & Medical Spa Serving Bryn Mawr, Villanova & Communities Near The Main Line Of Philadelphia, PA

 Your eyes are one of the first things people notice about you.
 As such, if you have sagging, droopy eyelids or bags underneath your eyes, you may appear older than you really are.

 Main Line Plastic Surgery proudly performs blepharoplasty or eyelid surgery on patients in Philadelphia, Bala Cynwyd, Bryn Mawr, and other nearby areas in Pennsylvania.
-Call 484-222-0010 to schedule your initial consultation with our board-certified plastic surgeon.
+Text or Call to schedule your initial consultation with our board-certified plastic surgeon.

 What Is Blepharoplasty?